-At about km 50 there is a road to the right leading down to Sidney Lake, a good spot to overnight.
+At about km 50 there is a turn-off to the right leading down to Sidney Lake, a good spot to overnight.
 It was a tight turn around for our truck and fifth wheel, but do-able.
-It is a popular spot though, so expect others to pull-in too.
+It is a popular spot though, so expect others to pull in too.

 There are few signs along the road.
 However, there were ample places to pull over.

 The spot below made for a great lunch break in 2007.

 Quiet Lake Yukon Government campground (km 76) was VERY quiet in 2007 during the week.
 In 2010, it was busy on the weekend.
 The campground is maintained; the sites were not well-used.